hipster-labs/generator-jhipster-docker-compose/README.md

 npm link
 ```

-Then go into a directory containing JHipster generated microservices and/or gateway and run:
+Then go into a directory and run:

 ```bash
 yo jhipster-docker-compose